ETPHONEHOME777/datathon-2025/README.md

 - Customers who made the highest number of purchases

-- Most popular days of the week for purchases

-- Most popular times of day during the week for customer activity

-- Regions that generated the highest revenue

 In addition to the monthly overview, we also created a Product-Specific Report, which displays: